Mirrorlkj/-Text-Analysis-Frozen-II/README.md

-# hw09 Kejing Li
+# Text Analysis: FrozenII

 ## Introduction

-This assignment focus on the text analysis, especially the sentiment analysis of the Disney film Frozen II.
+This repo focus on the text analysis, especially the sentiment analysis of the Disney film Frozen II.

 * The data is obtained by scraping([find code here](scrape.R)) three major English review websites: Rotten Tomatoes, IMDb(Internet MovieDatabase) and Metacritic.